nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ### Displaying your content

-To display our content on our page, we don't want to create a page called `my-first-blog-post` as if we had to create a page for each article it would be a lot of work to maintain and update.
-We can use a [dynamic page](/guide/routing#dynamic-routes) instead.
-Dynamic pages in nuxt are created by prefixing the page with an underscore(`_`).
-We want the name of the page to be `my-first-blog-post`, we will use the slug which we have access to thanks to the params from vue router.
-We will call our page `_slug.vue` and we can place it inside a blog folder so that we will have the word blog in our url.
+To display our content in our page, we can use a [dynamic page](/guide/routing#dynamic-routes) by prefixing the page with an underscore(`_`).
+By creating a page component named `_slug.vue` inside our blog folder, we are able to use the `params.slug` variable provides by vue router to get the name of each article.

 ```bash
 touch pages/blog/_slug.vue
 ```

-Inside this page we will need to fetch our content from our markdown file.
-We can use `asyncData` which is available to us in our page components and our page will be rendered after we have fetched all our data.
-We can access our content through the context by using `$content`.
-As we want to fetch a dynamic page we also need to know which page to fetch.
-We can use `params` from vue router which is available to us through [the context](/api/context).
+Then we can use `asyncData` in our page component to fetch our article content before the page has been rendered.
+We can access to our content through the context by using the variable `$content`.
+As we want to fetch a dynamic page we also need to know which article to fetch with `params.slug` which is available to us through [the context](/api/context).

 `pages/blog/_slug.vue`